blueblack08/woottipong-ay-cap-test/README.md

 5. Copy sql code from src/main/resources/member_type.sql and run in PostgreSQL.

 Using Demo in Postman.
-1. try to use POST http://localhost:8080/api/auth/signup add body as code below
+1. Try to Sign-Up use POST http://localhost:8080/api/auth/signup add body as raw json as code below
 ```
 {
 	"name": "gold1",